Within the world of investing itself, there are also different levels of risk attached to different types of investments.

-If you’re retiring in the next one to two years, for example, it probably isn’t the right time to put all of your savings into a high risk investment.
+If you’re retiring in the next one to two years, for example, it might not be the right time to put all of your savings into a high-risk investment.
 You may be better off choosing something like a cash account or some bonds that will protect the bulk of your money, while putting just a small sum into a more growth-focused option such as shares.

 Or, you may be a few months away from putting down a deposit on your first home loan.
-In this case, you would probably also choose a more conservative investment that keeps your savings safe in the short-term.
+In this case, you might be considering cash or term deposits.
+You might also choose a more conservative investment that keeps your savings safe in the short-term.

 On the other hand, if you have just recently started working and saving, you may be happy to invest a larger chunk of your money into a higher risk/higher potential returns investment, knowing you won’t need it in the immediate future.